 Become familiar with all features of selected online platforms and ensure to set up data collection in a way that mitigates any privacy, confidentiality or data security risks.

-Ensure any technological platforms being used have been recommended by RDC and the REB.
+Ensure any technological platforms being used have been recommended by Red Deer Polytech and the REB.
 NOTE: Microsoft Teams, Blackboard Collaborate, and WebEx have been recommended as the preferred platforms for secure remote communication.
 If you wish to use WebEx please send an email to the IT Service Desk.

 If you choose to use a U.S.-based survey tool, the Research Ethics Board recommends you include a statement informing your participants.